ABOUT US

 The LADG (thuh loss-ANN-ju-less duh-ZINE groop) designs new buildings for new kinds of families, gatherings, and uses.
 Like our namesake city, we take seriously the casual, the physical, and the ad hoc.
 For us, these are appealing qualities but also signs of intelligent strategy: buildings can engage with the scene alongside people in ways that are open, direct, and comprehensible.
 This is the kind of work we do.
 It makes familiar-seeming things new again so audiences can re-think what they expect from their buildings and cities.
 The projects may originate in LA, but the ideas apply everywhere.

-Founded in 2004 by co-principals Claus Benjamin Freyinger and Andrew Holder, the firm has offices in Venice, CA and Cambridge, MA.
-We work at all scales, from furniture to multi-unit buildings, and have completed projects in California, Colorado, Hawaii, Minnesota, New York, Oregon, and the United Kingdom.
+Founded in 2004 by co-principals Claus Benjamin Freyinger and Andrew Holder, the firm has offices in Venice, CA. We work at all scales, from furniture to multi-unit buildings, and have completed projects in California, Colorado, Hawaii, Minnesota, New York, Oregon, and the United Kingdom.
 We’ve received a number of awards, including 2017 and 2018 Progressive Architecture Awards, the 2014 League Prize from the Architectural League of New York, and multiple citations from the Los Angeles Chapter of the AIA.

-Andrew Holder is co-Principal of the The LADG and Associate Professor at the Harvard Graduate School of Design.
+Andrew Holder is co-Principal of the The LADG and Visting Associate Professor at the University of Pennsylvania Weitzman School of Design.
 His research and design interests include the late Baroque architecture of 18th century Germany, the English picturesque, and the construction of architecture as an inanimate subject.
 Andrew’s recent work has been published in Young Architects 16, a+t, Log, Pidgin, Project, and RM 1000.
-He is a frequent lecturer and guest critic at institutions across the United States and has held teaching appointments at the University of Michigan, the University of Queensland, UCLA, SCI-Arc, and Otis College of Art and Design.
+He is a frequent lecturer and guest critic at institutions across the United States and has held teaching appointments at the University of Michigan, the University of Queensland, UCLA, SCI-Arc, and Otis College of Art and Design, and the Harvard Graduate School of Design where he served as Program Director for the MArch I degree track.
 Andrew is a Harry S. Truman Scholar, an Oberdick Fellow at the University of Michigan, and a Robert B. Pamplin Jr. Fellow at Lewis and Clark College.
 He received an M. Arch with distinction from UCLA and a B.A. in Political Science from Lewis and Clark College.